 Section A. Internal Financial Review

-An internal financial review will be conducted annually and more frequently if circumstances dictate, by the Financial Review Committee, with findings reported to the Executive Board of Directors.
+An internal financial review will be conducted annually and more frequently if circumstances dictate, by someone other than a current Board member, with findings reported to the Executive Board of Directors.

 Section B. External Financial Review

-A full financial review/audit will be conducted biennially (once every two years) by an external certified public accountant and may be undertaken more frequently if circumstances dictate.
+A full financial review will be conducted for all years ending in -5 or -0 by an external certified public accountant and may be undertaken more frequently if circumstances dictate.

 Section C. Review Results

-Results of the financial reviews and audits will be published and made available to the Chapter membership as soon as is practicable, but no later than ninety (90) days into the following fiscal year.
+Results of the financial reviews will be published and made available to the Chapter membership as soon as is practicable, but no later than ninety (90) days of the findings report.

 Article VI.
 Committees